Lower School Curriculum By Grade

 Spanish: Grammar, Latin American Poetry, Reading

-Values and Virtues: Conflict Resolution, Cliques, Peer Mentoring, Personal Values, Choices, Human Body
+Social Skills Class: Conflict Resolution, Cliques, Personal Values, Choices, Human Body

 Skills Practice